testpress/drm-video-processing/README.md

 1. Open the `index.html` file located in your project directory.

-2. Replace the placeholder values in the `player.src` section with the path to your FairPlay-encrypted M3U8 file (`video.m3u8`) and the FairPlay license URL obtained in [Step 5](#step-5-play-the-video-in-player).
+2. Replace the placeholder values in the `player.src` section with the path to your FairPlay-encrypted M3U8 file (`video.m3u8`) and the FairPlay license URL obtained in [Step 6](#step-6-get-fairplay-uri-key-and-iv-to-encrypt-the-video-with-fairplay-drm).

 3. Save the changes to the `index.html` file.

-4. Navigate back to Step 5 and follow the instructions to play the encrypted video.
+4. Navigate back to  [Step 5](#step-5-play-the-video-in-player) and follow the instructions to play the encrypted video.